Naples

 • How long is the ferry from Naples to Palermo?

-The ferry crossing time from Naples to Palermo is approximately 9h 55m.
-Sailing durations may vary from season to season and by operator so we’d advise doing a live check.
+The ferry crossing time from Naples to Palermo is approximately 10 hours 30 minutes.
+Sailing duration may vary from season to season and by operator, so we would advise doing a live check using our Deal Finder.

 • How much is the ferry from Naples to Palermo?